 - Concrete aids and manipulatives will be encouraged and made available to all children to support the problem solving process, also to complete group and independent work. - New concepts will be taught through the Concrete, Pictorial, Abstract approach with the use of engaging pictures and manipulatives.
-Guided examples will reinforce the children's learning through exploration of problems. - Pupils will be provided with opportunities to work as individuals or in small groups to explore mathematical concepts. - Applied practice will comprise of questions to further consolidate and allow the teacher to evaluate learning within the lesson so that misconceptions can be addressed in a timely manner. - Pupils will have the opportunity to show their understanding of mathematical concepts through daily journaling.
+Guided examples will reinforce the children's learning through exploration of problems. - Teachers to follow the trust's teaching and learning model of teach, model, practice and apply. - Pupils will be provided with opportunities to work as individuals or in small groups to explore mathematical concepts. - Applied practice will comprise of questions to further consolidate and allow the teacher to evaluate learning within the lesson so that misconceptions can be addressed in a timely manner. - Pupils will have the opportunity to show their understanding of mathematical concepts through daily work in maths books.